harpur/HygSel/README.md

 With these lists I looked for genes with significant FST SNPs (HYGFSTAnalyses.r and boutinDEGs.r).
 I permuted SNPs across the genome for signiciance.

+###GO Analysis
+I've focussed solely on significant FST genes for the time.
+I used GOstats (BostatsBEE.r) with a gene universe composed of fly orthologs to honey bee genes.
+For the first test, I used any-old gene with a significant SNP.
+For the second analysis, I used only genes with NSYN SNPs that had significantly more significant SNPs (that's fun to say) than expected by chance.
+My permutation procedure can be seen in HYGFSTAnalyses.r (~line 182).

 ###Plotting Data
 All FST plot scripts can be found as .r files